The onetime shipping port now serves as one of the DMV’s hottest entertainment and commercial districts with upscale retail and colonial charm.

 Stroll Georgetown’s Historic Streets

 Discover Georgetown’s fascinating history by walking around the neighborhood.
-Several guided walking tours are available including Washington Walks and Georgetown Food Tour or take a detour and run up all 75 of the infamous “Exorcist Steps” on the corner of 36th and Prospect streets.
-Pass the Old Stone House, the oldest structure on its original foundation in Washington, D.C., on M Street.
-Though closed to the public for tours due to renovations, the Old Stone House is one of the neighborhood’s most popular homes.
+Several guided walking tours are available including Washington Walks and Georgetown Food Tour, or take a detour (and follow in the footsteps of local athletes) with a run up all 75 of the infamous “Exorcist Steps” on the corner of 36th and Prospect streets.
+The Old Stone House (3051 M St., NW), the oldest structure on its original foundation in Washington, D.C., hosts a historic exhibition in its kitchen that is open to visitors.
+It’s also supposedly haunted.

 Explore the Canal

-Wander alongside Chesapeake & Ohio Canal (C&O Canal), a national park that runs 185 miles from Georgetown to Cumberland, Md.
-The 19th-century waterway runs through the neighborhood’s side streets and offers a sense of Georgetown’s history as well as plenty of photo opportunities with green spaces and quaint houses.
-Bike on the C&O Canal bike path with a rental from Big Wheel Bikes.
-Reservations can be made hourly, daily or over several days.
+The Chesapeake & Ohio Canal (C&O Canal) is a national park that runs 185 miles from Georgetown to Cumberland, Md.
+The 19th-century waterway runs through the neighborhood’s side streets and offers a sense of Georgetown’s rich history, as well as plenty of photo opportunities with lush green spaces and quaint houses.
+For the first time in a decade, you can now reserve a ticket for a one-hour heritage boat tour, which covers the canal's history and the evolution of industrial technology it represents.
+Not a boat person?
+The canal is just as pleasant for a stroll on foot or with a rental from Big Wheel Bikes.

 Enjoy the Water

 The recently redeveloped Georgetown Waterfront Park offers a great place to catch a view of the Potomac River.
 Riverside paths are a good place to take a walk, while historic sightseeing tours can be taken aboard a boat.
-Check for free events taking place at the Washington Harbour.
-In the winter, its fountain transforms into an ice skating rink.
-Enjoy the sights of the Potomac River paddle boarding or boating through the Georgetown Waterfront, Roosevelt Island and under the Key Bridge in a boat rental from Key Bridge Boathouse.
+Paddle boarders and boaters may also drift down past the Georgetown Waterfront, Roosevelt Island and under the Key Bridge in a boat rental from Key Bridge Boathouse.

 Follow the African American Trail